opensearch-project/documentation-website/_analyzers/token-filters/fingerprint.md

 # Fingerprint token filter

 The `fingerprint` token filter is used to standardize and deduplicate text.
-This is particularly useful for tasks where consistency in text processing is crucial. `fingerprint` token filter achieves this by processing text using the following steps:
+This is particularly useful for tasks where consistency in text processing is crucial.
+The `fingerprint` token filter achieves this by processing text using the following steps:

 1. **Lowercasing**: Converts all text to lowercase.
-2. **Splitting**: Breaks the text into words.
+2. **Splitting**: Breaks the text into tokens.
 3. **Sorting**: Arranges the tokens in alphabetical order.
 4. **Removing duplicates**: Eliminates repeated tokens.
 5. **Joining tokens**: Combines the tokens into a single string, typically joined by a space or another specified separator.